 As full producer, MacTaggart’s drama productions from Scotland included Mr Gillie and A Family Occasion (both 1960), for the anthologies Twentieth Century Theatre (1960) and Saturday Playhouse (1958-61) respectively.7 It should be noted that when producing a play, MacTaggart directed also, as was the practice at the time, with only series and serials usually having separate producers and directors.
 It seems by this time MacTaggart was firing on all cylinders and impressing his superiors with his ability.
 His 1960 annual report stated: “in my opinion he’s a producer who will reach the top of the tree in television production.”8

-In late 1960 MacTaggart produced Jack Gerson’s Three Ring Circus, the winning entry into a Scottish television play competition, for transmission in early 1961.9 It was about a man who, having lost his memory, and therefore his identity, finds himself in an absurd European police state where is claimed by a number of parties in place of their own missing persons.
-Veering from hallucinatory fantasy to blunt satire, the play was “a parable of the individual lost in the nightmare of the modern world”, as The Times put it.10 Gerson’s script demanded a highly stylised production, which MacTaggart gave it, using a variety of non-naturalistic tricks and often minimalistic sets to achieve the strange situations and locations required.
+In late 1960 MacTaggart produced Jack Gerson’s Three Ring Circus, the winning entry into a Scottish television play competition, for transmission in early 1961.9 It was about a man who, having lost his memory, and therefore his identity, finds himself in an absurd European police state where he is claimed by a number of parties in place of their own missing persons.
+Veering from hallucinatory fantasy to blunt satire, the play was “a parable of the individual lost in the nightmare of the modern world”, as The Times put it.10 Gerson’s script demanded a highly stylised production, which MacTaggart gave it, using a variety of non-naturalistic tricks, such as montage and extended sequences of still images, and often minimalistic sets, to realise the unusual premise.
 The Listener noted that “in an always interesting and often grippingly exciting way, [it] explored the darkening maze of the world and man’s ever-increasing sense of alienation.”11 Between its recording and broadcast, MacTaggart had told his superiors that he wanted the opportunity to experiment and the success of Three Ring Circus soon made this a reality.12